Keybby/ihm-keyboard/rapports/final/3_design.typ

 We chose at this time that our app would be a web-based application, which would allow the greatest amount of people to experience the software, would it be for testing or actual use.
 The design would thus be realized using HTML and CSS.

-The software would incorporate a 3 depth-level system user CSS's z-index values with the main working layer in the background, the ui on top of it and finally the popups blocking the rest.
+The software would incorporate a 3 depth-level system user CSS's z-index values with the main working layer in the background, the user interface on top of it and finally the popups blocking the rest.

 The user interface would be divided as follows :